google/zetasql/docs/query-syntax.md

 Note: `SELECT * REPLACE` does not replace columns that do not have names.

+### Duplicate row handling

+You can modify the results returned from a `SELECT` query, as follows.

+#### SELECT DISTINCT

+A `SELECT DISTINCT` statement discards duplicate rows and returns only the remaining rows. `SELECT DISTINCT` cannot return columns of the following types:

++  `PROTO`

 #### SELECT ALL
 A `SELECT ALL` statement returns all rows, including duplicate rows.
 `SELECT ALL` is the default behavior of `SELECT`.